new-foundation/newcoin-core-agent/README.md

 npx @newcoin-core/agent --template ollama my-ollama-agent
 ```

 You will also need to install Ollama.
-You can find the installation instructions [here](https://ollama.com/).
+Find the installation instructions [here](https://ollama.com/).

 ### Gemini